/https://agsa-prod.s3.amazonaws.com/media/dd/images/20191206_First_Fridays_SRGB_2000px_Photo_Che_Chorley-8541.159d70d.jpg)

 Radford Auditorium

-Back dropped by the Donald Judd Untitled sculpture, hear from Judd enthusiasts’ and his contemporary artists who will unpack the artistic intentions and importance of this work of art.
+Join us in the Radford Auditorium for an insightful discussion; hear from Donald Judd enthusiasts’ and his contemporary artists who will unpack the artistic intentions and importance of this work of art.